meeow/StockChecker/README.md

 # StockChecker
 Check if new items are added to existing catalog.
+The script was originally used to check GPU stock.